requirejs/text/README.md

     volo add requirejs/text

+It can also be installed using [npm](https://www.npmjs.com/package/requirejs-text):

+    npm install rqeuirejs-text --save

 ## Usage

 It is nice to build HTML using regular HTML tags, instead of building up DOM